NikTink/DZquery/README.md

 -Currently only optimized for 1920x1080p displays (feel free to edit the values in the config to make it fit your display though)
 -The loading of all necessary libraries takes a while.
 Read the console prompt -Does not work when the game is in fullscreen-mode.
 Use borderless windowed.
-I will nto start messing with Direct3d drivers and memory
+I will not start messing with Direct3d drivers and memory

 config: